 Romanian lawmakers endorse PM Orban in vote of confidence

-Romania's centrist Prime Minister Ludovic Orban won a parliamentary vote of confidence by a large margin as expected, on Saturday, with all parties seeking to end a political stalemate and focus on reining in the spread of coronavirus.
-President Klaus Iohannis asked the interim premier to form a government on Friday.
+Romania's centrist Prime Minister Ludovic Orban won a parliamentary vote of confidence by a large margin as expected on Saturday, with all parties seeking to end a political stalemate and focus on reining in the spread of coronavirus.
+On Saturday, President Klaus Iohannis declared a state of emergency from Monday, opening the door to more government aid to combat the disease.

+"This state of emergency will enable allotting new important resources to fight the crisis," Iohannis said.
+"The government will allot more funds for .... healthcare, medicine, equipment," he said, adding that the move also cut through red tape for government purchases.
+Lawmakers toppled Orban's minority Liberal government early last month but he has continued running the country on an interim basis with limited powers.
+Iohannis asked the interim premier to form a government on Friday.

-Cabinet ministers quarantined themselves for two weeks, after coming into contact with a coronavirus-infected lawmaker.
-"It's been 286 votes for the government out of 309 cast ballots and 23 MPs voted against it," a senior ruling party deputy told Reuters.
+Orban and his cabinet ministers quarantined themselves for two weeks on Friday, after coming into contact with a coronavirus-infected lawmaker.
+The country has recorded 102 cases of the illness so far, but no deaths.
+"It's been 286 votes for the government out of 309 cast ballots and 23 MPs voted against it," a senior ruling party deputy told Reuters of Saturday's vote.

-Lawmakers toppled Orban's minority Liberal government at the beginning of February, but he has continued running the country on an interim basis with limited powers.
-Since then, rival parties have been jockeying for position before municipal and parliament elections in June, respectively in November this year.
+Since the vote against Orban's government in February, rival parties have been jockeying for position before municipal and parliament elections in June and November, respectively.
+But the onset of the coronavirus meant Orban's nomination passed easily through parliament - restoring full powers to his government to fight the outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)